Atlassian Confluence Integration

 Or get detailed help for a specific command:

-mcp-atlassian-confluence confluence-get-space --help
+mcp-atlassian-confluence ls-spaces --help

-mcp-atlassian-confluence confluence-search --help
+mcp-atlassian-confluence get-space --help

-mcp-atlassian-confluence confluence-list-pages --help
+mcp-atlassian-confluence ls-pages --help

 License